 - Struggles to pick up or maintain the canter, the correct lead, or a proper three-beat gait; cross-canters, has a disunited canter, or breaks from the canter

-- Has loss of muscle mass across the topline
+- Loss of muscle mass across the topline

 - Reluctant to roll or lie down